 Parad.
 Lond. t.
 48 (1806) APNI

 Slender climber, young stems villous, becoming glabrescent.
 Leaves sessile, narrowly elliptic to ovate, thin-textured, 18–80 mm long, 3–18 mm wide, variably pubescent; margins plain to undulate but hardly recurved.
 Flowers solitary (rarely paired or in 3s) in upper axils or terminal; pedicels slender, 12–45 mm long, extending in fruit, pendant; sepals lanceolate, 4–9 mm long, sparsely pilose to villous; corolla glabrous, 12–23 mm long, campanulate, with acute to acuminate lobes free to the base, slightly recurved near tips, yellow-green, tinged bluish with age; stamens and style usually c. half as long as corolla; ovary glabrous, rarely pubescent.
 Berry plump, c.
-1–2 cm long, glabrous, rarely moderate to sparsely pubescent; seeds broadly cylindric, flattened or plano-convex, 2–3 mm long.
+1–2 cm long, glabrous, rarely moderate to sparsely pubescent, green or yellowish; seeds broadly cylindric, flattened or plano-convex, 2–3 mm long.
 Flowers mainly Sep.–Jan.